BRITTANY AÄE IS AN ENDURANCE COACH AND CREATIVE in unceded mətxʷú (Methow) territory.

 Brittany founded Magnetic North, her mountain endurance coaching business, in the summer of 2012.
-As a coach she collaborates with athletes to create movement, recovery, and self-care solutions to help them thrive in the alpine environment.
+As a coach she partners with athletes to create movement, recovery, and self-care solutions to help them thrive in the alpine environment.
 Using modalities such as visualization, journaling, gait analysis, mindfulness, and strategic training programs she builds self-sufficient athletes who achieve their mountain tasks without injury and while experiencing a heightened level of connection with their natural surroundings.
 Her clients encompass the pregnant ultra runner, the weekend warrior, the all-female high-altitude expedition team, the hard climbing mom of four, the mountain guide, and the US Military Special Forces wunderkind - they all benefit from a more mindful way to move.

 Brittany holds Wilderness First Responder and AIARE Avalanche II as well as a BA in Political Science from the University of Washington.
 To advance her knowledge of the physiology of endurance she has studied in the cadaver lab and as a home birth doula.
 Her professional experience includes a decade planning and implementing large-scale public health programs on four continents.